Sherman5A/apple-silicon/report/report.md

 Table: SPEC 95 Peak Benchmark Results for a selection of PowerPC and Intel Processors [@mac-info]

-As seen in table two, early PowerPC benchmarked well against Intel processors.
-Initial PowerPC processors, like the 601, were very competitive with Pentiums, beating them in floating-point performance whilst losing in integer benchmarks.
-However, the Pentiums were running at a far higher wattage than comparable PowerPC processors, the 66 MHz 601 dissipated seven watts whereas the 66 MHz Pentium dissipated thirteen watts resulting in 85% more power consumption [@power-mac-book].
+Table two shows PowerPC benchmarking well against Intel processors.
-However, The PowerPC 603 is a major anomaly; the 66 MHz Pentium performs better in integer and floating-point performance.
-This is because, 603 was designed as a portable processor, drawing 3 watts and sacrificing features.
-Moreover, poor Motorola 68000 emulation combined with early, emulation-reliant macOS led to poor stability and performance [@power-mac-book].
-PowerPC continued to remain competitive in performance throughout the AIM alliances life.
-However, it never saw major usage in the Intel-Microsoft dominated PC market, therefore, third-party application support and infrastructure was lacking external of macOS.
+The 601 was very competitive with Pentiums, having better floating-point performance whilst suffering in integer workloads.
+However, the Pentiums were running at higher wattages than comparable PowerPC processors.
-Apart from Apple customers, the architecture was ignored [@powerpc-to-intel].
+The 66 MHz 601 dissipated seven watts compared to the 66 MHz Pentium's thirteen watts, resulting in 85% more power consumption [@power-mac-book].
-Furthermore, complications arose within the AIM alliance; Motorola exited the processor industry, creating Freescale Semiconductor, and IBM's focus was on PowerPC in servers and game consoles, not desktops; the alliance was strained.
+The PowerPC 603, performing worse than the pentium in both workloads, is a major anomaly due to its design as a portable processor, drawing only three watts and sacrificing features [@power-mac-book].
+PowerPC's performance remained competitive throughout the AIM alliance's life.
+However, PowerPC saw little usage in the Intel-Microsoft dominated PC market, therefore, third-party applications and infrastructure were lacking outside of macOS.
-Moreover, the PowerPC G5, despite great benchmarks, struggled to meet Apple's demands.
+Apart from Apple's customers, PowerPC was largely ignored [@powerpc-to-intel].
-Steve Jobs explained at WWDC [-@jobs-intel], 'Now, I stood up here two years ago in front of you and I promised you [a 3 GHz Power Macintosh G5], and we haven't been able to deliver that to you yet.
+Moreover, complications arose within the AIM; Motorola exited the processor industry, creating Freescale Semiconductor, and IBM's focus drifted from desktops to severs; the alliance was strained.
+Moreover, the PowerPC G5, despite benchmarking well, struggled to meet Apple's demands.
+Steve Jobs states at WWDC [-@jobs-intel], 'Now, I stood up here two years ago in front of you and I promised you [a 3 GHz Power Macintosh G5], and we haven't been able to deliver that to you yet.
 I think a lot of you would like a G5 in your PowerBook and we haven't been able to deliver that to you yet'.
 AIM was unable to take the G5, a high-performance desktop processor, and scale it upwards towards GHz, or downwards to meet laptop efficiency targets.
-In the growing laptop market, this convinced Apple to transition to Intel, which offered the mobile Core series.
+In the growing laptop market, this convinced Apple to transition to Intel, who offered the efficient mobile Core series.

 # Intel